-The Non-Insured Health Benefits (NIHB) program provides travel benefits to status Indians when it is deemed medically necessary by a physician that a patient must travel outside their community to access medical care.
+The Non-Insured Health Benefits (NIHB) program provides travel benefits to status Indians when it is deemed medically necessary for patient access medical care provided outside of their community.

 Patient rights and responsibilities (PDF) explains the rights and responsibilities of anyone from the Weeneebayko region using the NIHB program for medical travel.